crypto-org-chain/chain-docs/docs/getting-started/advanced-tmkms-integration.md

 ![](./assets/aws_kms_admin.png)

-- Edit key policy to allow only TMKMS inside nitro enclave to decrypt instead of entire EC2 You should have a generated policy shown in the console.
+- Edit key policy to allow only TMKMS inside nitro enclave to decrypt instead of entire EC2 and encrypt on EC2 You should have a generated policy shown in the console.

   For the decryption action, you should add the following snippet in "Statement" as: